PaoLastHope/BADS7105/HOMEWORK 06/readme.md

 one-time customer - only one transaction<br/>
 return customer - more than one transaction<br/>
 <b>Note: record of transactions with no customer code will set as one-time customer</b>

-Prepare data
-- A simple process for these scenarios using Google BigQuery ML and DataStudio
-- Import data file into Google Cloud Storage
-- Connect data from Google Cloud Storage, now we can do query.

 Query to retrieve one-time customer ( result = 27,052 )
 <pre><code>